decentraland/old-documentation/_posts/development-guide/2018-02-02-second-layer.md

 1. Switch networks on Metamask by clicking on the name of the current network and selecting _Custom RPC_ at the bottom of the dropdown.
 2. Fill in 'Matic Testnet' as _Network name_ and _https://testnet2.matic.network_ as _New RPC URL_.
 3. Click 'Save' to add this new network to Metamask.

-Decentral.io has a great step by step wizard to help you configure this.
-You can find it by going [here](https://decentral.games/) and clicking on _Play Now_.